 - Thin & Light Weight: Less than 1/2 current coating thickness

 - Low Raw Materials Costs

-- Easy to Manufacture: manufactured with traditional equipments
+- Easy to Manufacture: manufactured with traditional equipment

-- Easy to Apply: Applicable with current paint application equipments
+- Easy to Apply: Applicable with current paint application equipment

 Our coating system withstands severe conditions to protect structural steel, pipelines, tanks, bridges, offshore platforms, wind farms, nuclear power plants, marine hulls, ports, superstructures, decks, airplane, automobiles, agriculture equipments, etc. Currently our target market includes the Energy, Oil/Gas, Power, Mining, Machineries, Automobile and Aerospace industries.

 Our primer serves as an excellent heavy-metal free replacement for existing heavy-metal based coatings with even stronger anti-corrosion abilities.
 Our current formulation is vinyl wash primers and epoxy primers.
 Other products are still underway.
 We also have a low VOC and a water-borne anti-corrosion system.